 Products using our SMRT sequencing technology are highly complex and may develop or contain undetected defects or errors.
 Our customers have experienced and may continue to experience reliability issues with our existing and future products, including the Sequel System.
 Despite testing, defects or errors may arise in our products, which could result in a failure to obtain, maintain or increase market acceptance of our products, diversion of development resources, injury to our reputation and increased warranty, service and maintenance costs.
-New products or enhancements to our existing products in particular may contain undetected errors or performance problems that are discovered only after delivery to customers.
+New products, including the new SMRT Cell 8M and Sequel II System, or enhancements to our existing products in particular may contain undetected errors or performance problems that are discovered only after delivery to customers.
 If our products have reliability or other quality issues or require unexpected levels of support in the future, the market acceptance and utilization of our products may not grow to levels sufficient to support our costs and our reputation and business could be harmed.
 Low utilization rates of our products could cause our revenue and gross margins to be adversely affected.
 We generally ship our sequencing instruments with one year of service included in the purchase price with an option to purchase one or more additional years of service.
 We also provide a warranty for our consumables, which is generally limited to replacing, or at our option, giving credit for any consumable with defects in material or workmanship.
 Defects or errors in our products may also discourage customers from purchasing our products.
-The costs incurred in correcting any defects or errors may be substantial and could materially and adversely affected.
+The costs incurred in correcting any defects or errors may be substantial and could materially and adversely affect our operating margins.
+If our service and support costs increase, our business and operations may be materially and adversely affected.